A Tourist in Rome - Pantheon

 The real masterpiece of the Pantheon is the roof, which is a huge, 142-foot concrete dome weighing 5000 tons, only supported by eight barrel vaults (see the brickwork arches in the 3rd photo below) in the 21-foot-thick side walls which are carried into eight piers.
 The outer edge of those barrel vaults is easily visible on the exterior of the Pantheon.
 The dome is a masterpiece of engineering, built in a series of rings of different materials which become lighter and thinner toward the center, and a central 28-foot-wide opening (oculus) which allows natural light from the sky to enter the building (and also allows rain to pour in onto the marble floor and into a drainage system below it).
 The oculus and the entry doors are the only sources of light for the building.
 The dome is 21 feet thick at its base, and 4 feet thick around the oculus.
 It is estimated that if normal concrete had been used for the entire dome, the stresses in the dome would have been 80% greater than they are, however, lighter materials such as small pots or pieces of pumice were used instead of stones in the higher levels of the dome.
 The interior of the dome is coffered (2nd photo below) with 5 rings of 28 coffers, creating a decorative pattern and vastly reducing its weight.
 In antiquity, the coffers may have contained bronze stars or rosettes.
 The 5 rings reflect the 5 planets known at that time.
 The 28 coffers per row represents the number of days in the lunar cycle, from new moon to the next new moon.
 At the time of its construction, this was easily the largest dome ever built by mankind.
 Almost 2000 years after it was built, the Pantheon's dome is still the world's largest unreinforced concrete dome.
 Both the diameter of the dome and the height of the oculus (measured at the center of the dome as if the oculus was filled-in) are 142 feet, meaning a 142-foot-diameter sphere would fit the interior of the building exactly, touching the floor, walls, and ceiling.
 That 142 foot measurement makes more sense when expressed as its equivalent 150 Roman feet.
 The oculus is 30 Roman feet in diameter.

 The Pantheon was later restored by Antoninus Pius, then by Septimius Severus and his son Caracalla in 202 AD.
 The eastern emperor Phocas donated the Pantheon to Pope Boniface IV in 608 AD, and it became a Christian church on May 13, 609 AD, after the "pagan filth was removed".
-On that day, the emperor donated the gold icon of the Madonna and Child which still is displayed above the apse (1st photo below).
+On that day, the emperor donated the gold icon of the Madonna and Child which still is displayed above the apse (1st photo below) which is located opposite the door to the Pantheon, where a colossal statue of Jupiter or perhaps Augustus once stood.
 The Pantheon remains a church to this day.
 The church is officially named Santa Maria dei Martiri (St. Mary and the Martyrs), but is informally known as "Santa Maria della Rotunda".
 This conversion into a church saved the Pantheon from the abandonment and the worst of the spoliation that befell most of ancient Rome's buildings during the early medieval period, however some spoliation still occurred.
 For example, Emperor Constans II stripped the bronze tiles from the roof during a 12-day visit in July of 663 AD.
 He sent them off to his capitol city, Constantinople.
 Pope Gregory III had the roof reclad with lead in 735 AD.
 Marble was removed from the exterior of the building.
 Capitals from some of the ornamental columns are in the British Museum.
 The sculptures on the top of the porch's pediment above the inscription to Agrippa have been lost.
 Three columns were lost from the left side of the porch during the destruction of medieval buildings that abutted the east side of the Pantheon.
-Pope Urban VIII (1623-1644) replaced the front one, but he also removed the bronze ceiling of the porch, continuing the spoliation.
+Pope Urban VIII (1623-1644) replaced the front one with one taken from Domitian's villa, but he also removed the bronze ceiling of the porch, continuing the spoliation.
 Rumor states this bronze was used by Bernini for the Baldacchino of St. Peter's Basilica, but this is not true; it was really used for 80 cannons at Castel Sant'Angelo.
-The other two missing columns on the left side were replaced by Pope Alexander VII (1657-1667) with columns found near San Luigi dei Francesi which were originally from baths built by Alexander Severus.
+The other two missing columns on the left side were replaced by Pope Alexander VII (1657-1667) with columns found near San Luigi dei Francesi which were originally from baths built by Alexander Severus or possibly those of Nero.
 It is easy to see the three mismatched Corinthian capitals on the left side columns, compared with the rest of the Corinthian capitals on the porch (2nd photo below, and first photo at top of page).

 The wall of the Rotunda of the Pantheon has fifteen empty niches around the perimeter which, most likely, once held statues of Roman gods, heroes, or pagan symbols.
 Since the Remaissance the Pantheon has also been used as a tomb.
 The painter Raphael, the composer Corelli, and two kings of Italy (Vittorio Emanuele II (1st photo below) and Umberto I) are entombed there, as well as Umberto's Queen, Margherita.
 The interior wall has niches and chapels framed by multi-colored marble columns in which are located these tombs, memorial portrait busts, and paintings.
 For the photo of the complete interior (3rd photo below), I stood in the center of the Pantheon, started photographing at the front door on the left edge of the photo, and rotated to my right until I reached the front door again on the right edge of the photo.